|Initial Capital Contribution (range)||$299,950 - $810,000|

 |% Homes owned||70%+|

 If you're seriously considering joining a destination club or residence fund then download "Destination Clubs: A Guide for Prospective Members".
 We do ask you to register prior to downloading it.
 The Guide will give you an in-depth view of the different funds and clubs including their homes, services and questions to consider prior to joining.

 Equity Estates is an equity destination club or as the company likes to refer to itself as a luxury residence fund.
 The investor members are owners of the company or rather fund that owns the club homes.
 So in addition to enjoying the homes for their vacations, the investors can also benefit if the value of the homes increases.

 The club launched its first fund in 2006 and this fund sold out in 2012.
 The homes in fund I include residences in New York City, Maui, Vail, Los Cabos, Mexico, the Turks and Caicos, Deer Valley, Utah and Florence, Italy as well as several other locations.
 Through a partnership with the Hideaways Club, members also have access to homes in Europe, Africa and Asia.
 The club plans to begin selling all the homes fund I in 2021 and return 80% of the appreciation to members.

 The club launched its second fund in 2012 and closed this fund to new members in December 2016.
 The third fund, which raised about $40m closed in September 2019.
-The 4th fund has a target raise of $50m and residences will vary in cost from $2 million to $5 million and range from two to six bedrooms and 1,500 to 7,000 square feet.
+The 4th fund raised $50m and residences vary in cost from $2 million to $5 million and range from two to six bedrooms and 1,500 to 7,000 square feet.
 The 5th fund, launched in 2021, will also be a $50m fund and plans to buy 12 homes.

 Details on the clubs latest membership plans are included in the articles and research below.
 You can also read our interview with Philip Mekelburg the CEO of Equity Estates.